ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

        atmosphere, ocean, sea-ice, land surface, river, glacier, wave

-   An external processing system (ESP) component is also allowed.
+   An external system processing (ESP) stub-only component is also allowed.

    For some climate problems, it is necessary to reduce feedbacks within the system by replacing an active model with a version that sends and receives the same variables to and from other models, but with the values read from files rather